oblinger/HookAnchorApp/SETS/Books/DYL.md

   _
 ## = (3) ACTIVITY LOG =
 >> How: Engaged; Energized
+### 2023-01-01  Hook System
+For several days my brain was focused on crystalizing insights about how I use obsidian into the hook system.
+- Really put energy into hyper optimizing this for my personal use
+- Really get continued joy out of using this efficient system
+- Was excited to think thru and write up the core ideas for this system
+### 2023-01-01  Edu Corp

 ### 2022-04-19  Design - long distance commuter train, package delivery systems,
 ### 2022-04-14  OBSIDIAN COMPLETIST 9&6